pushkin-consortium/pushkin/docs-gitbook/advanced/experiment-structure/experiment-web-page-component.md

   }
 ```

-Another line of code worth noting is `on_data_update: (data) => pushkin.saveStimulusResponse(data)`.
+A line of code worth noting is `on_data_update: (data) => pushkin.saveStimulusResponse(data)`.
 This uses a helper function from pushkin-client to save data each time the jsPsych [on_data_update callback](https://www.jspsych.org/7.3/overview/events/#on_data_update) is triggered (i.e. at the end of each trial).
 Saving data after each trial is generally good practice, as opposed to sending all the data at the end of the experiment.
 You could write this behavior into the timeline itself, but this helper function saves some typing.

 Finally, when the timeline finishes, `endExperiment()` will be called.
 In the current experiment templates, this simply adds a "Thank you for participating" message.
 [Current templates](../modifying-experiment-templates/README.md#current-templates) besides the basic template include some simple feedback which is specified _inside_ the jsPsych timeline; however, one might have reasons for integrating more complex feedback into `endExperiment()`.